We asked seven leading AI tools to create the same image. Some nailed it, some missed the mark entirely—and one seriously surprised us.

 This space is evolving at breakneck speed.
 Six months ago, some of these tools didn’t even exist, and others have dramatically improved or changed direction.

 The lesson: stop searching for the perfect tool and start focusing on which tools match your use cases.
-For client work or polished professional content, stick with ChatGPT or Microsoft Copilot.
+For client work or polished professional content, stick with ChatGPT or Notion AI.
 For playful exploration, branch out to Gemini or Claude.
-The tool that’s already in your kit is the best starting point.
+The tool that’s already in your kit is the best starting point, so if you’re a Microsoft user then Copilot is the tool for you.

 Practical next steps